Gastrointestinal cancer: Pancreatic cancer

-Pancreatic cancer is the fifth-most-common cause of cancer deaths in the United States, and the seventh most common in Europe.
+Pancreatic cancer is the fifth most-common cause of cancer-related deaths in the United States, and the seventh most-common in Europe.
 In 2008, globally there were 280,000 new cases of pancreatic cancer reported and 265,000 deaths.
 These cancers are classified as endocrine or nonendocrine tumors.
 The most common is ductal adenocarcinoma.
 The most significant risk factors for pancreatic cancer are advanced age (over 60) and smoking.
 Chronic pancreatitis, diabetes or other conditions may also be involved in their development.
-Early pancreatic cancer does not tend to result in any symptom, but when a tumor is advanced, a patient may experience severe pain in the upper abdomen, possibly radiating to the back.
+Early pancreatic cancer does not tend to result in any symptoms, but when a tumor is advanced, a patient may experience severe pain in the upper abdomen, possibly radiating to the back.
 Another symptom might be jaundice, a yellowing of the skin and eyes.

 Pancreatic cancer has a poor prognosis, with a five-year survival rate of less than 5%.
 By the time the cancer is diagnosed, it is usually at an advanced, inoperable stage.
 Only one in about fifteen to twenty patients is curative surgery attempted.
 Pancreatic cancer tends to be aggressive, and it resists radiotherapy and chemotherapy.